Shree-Sai-Information/clean_core/README.md

 ## Additional information

-We're on a journey to create this into a package that helps implement the Clean Architecture for flutter Projects with ease.
+We're on a journey to create a package that helps implement the Clean Architecture for flutter Projects with ease.

 Here's our roadmap :

-[x] Models for Interaction between API & UseCase layer [ ] Base classes for creating API & UseCase classes
+- [x] Models for Interaction between API & UseCase layer [ ] Base classes for creating API & UseCase classes

 ## Contributing